“There we go.”

 “Yeah?
 Where?
 I have no home.
 No apartment except right here in Chicago.”

 “We’ve checked out your address and there’s nobody there now with your name.
-Not that we’re trying to comfort you, but it should come as a relief.”
+Not that we’re trying to comfort you, but maybe that should come as a relief.
+You won’t have to meet yourself.”
+The cops sniggered.

 “Where will I stay in New Gary?”

 “Everything’s all settled for new arrivals.
 You’ll be given a residence and a job.
-There’s always openings in the gun factories.
-But in the meantime — “
+There’s always the gun factories.
+But in the meantime—”

-“You can help us, Jeff,” said the other cop.
+“You can help us, Malmquist,” said the other cop.
 “If you lead us to the surgeons.
 All you have to do is go there.
 We’ll be tracking you.”

 “How will track me?”